Btooom!: Manga

-With the Btooom! manga ending in 2018, a manga spin-off called Btooom!
-U-18 was announced in February 2018.
-The spin-off is written by Hiroki Ito, who is known for Ouroboros and Impossibility Defense (Funouhan).
-The new manga is a prequel to the main story and launched in the same magazine issue that featured the original manga's light ending.
+With the Btooom! manga ending in March 2018, a manga spin-off/sequel called Btooom!
+U-18 was announced in February 2018 to begin publication that April.
+The new series was written by Hiroki Ito, who is known for Ouroboros and Impossibility Defense (Funouhan).
+The new manga is a sequel to the main story and launched in the same magazine issue that featured the original manga's light ending.
+The spin-off ended serialization in December 2022 and was collected into six volumes.

 Volume list

 The series has been collected into twenty-six tankōbon volumes as of August 2018.
 All twenty-six volumes have been published in English, with the final volume published in April 2020.
 The final chapter was released on March 20, 2018, and the final volume was released on August 9, 2018.